Question: How Much Pulldown Force Does A D25 Have?

 Question: What are some checks I can do if my fast feed is not working?

-- Adjust the Pressure reduce valve to 1000 psi
+Adjust the Pressure reducing valve to 1000 psi.

 Question: What is the normal pressure drop on the compressor oil circuit between the inlet of the cooler and the outlet of the cooler?

 Answer: 5-15 psi.